pauljacob/DSCapstone2/index.md

 Consumers: USA vehicle drivers with a smartphone (estimated at 182 million individuals).

+## 2. The Solution
+We the publisher provide the platform for merchant-advertisers to achieve this.
+Using ML models and some assumptions, we estimated the expected campaign performance metrics.

+## 3. The Data

 Our data was the Amazon Mechanical Turk survey scenario responses dataset.
 It's made up of 654 survey participants and represents a sample of the population which we defined as drivers in the USA with a mobile smart device.